oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

   ### Permission on the software files

-  Depending on the wheter you are provisioning the Oracle Restart Database using Base Release sofware or you are applying an RU patch or any one-off patch, please set the below permissions on the software files in the staging location:
+  Depending on whether you are provisioning the Oracle Restart Database using Base Release sofware or you are applying an RU patch or any one-off patch, set permissions on the software files in the staging location as follows:

   - Set the permission on the GRID Infrastructure Software and RDBMS Software .zip files to be 755.
   - Set the permission on the Opatch .zip file to be 755